Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Presentation of the operationally noncontextual ontological model

 \ThBasicCriterion*

 \begin{myproof}

-We start from \cref{def:classicalmodel} of the classical model, bearing in mind the extended ontic state mapping and extended ontic response function mapping introduced in \cref{prop:extensions}, as well as their representation as scalar products in equation \eqref{eq:OnticScalarReprs}.
+We start from \cref{def:classicalmodel} of the \vgrSC{classical}\vgr{operationally noncontextual ontological} model, bearing in mind the extended ontic state mapping and extended ontic response function mapping introduced in \cref{prop:extensions}, as well as their representation as scalar products in equation \eqref{eq:OnticScalarReprs}.
 By construction, the desired convex-linearity requirements in equations \eqref{eq:convexlinearityrho} and \eqref{eq:convexlinearityxi} are automatically verified as a special case of the linearity of the scalar products in \eqref{eq:OnticScalarReprs}.
-Let us constrain the mappings $F\funcrange{\ospace}{\mainr}$ and $\sigma\funcrange{\ospace}{\mainr}$ by imposing the relevant non-negativity constraints \eqref{eq:basicmupos} and \eqref{eq:basicxipos}:
+Let us constrain the mappings $F\funcrange{\ospace}{\mainr}$ and $\sigma\funcrange{\ospace}{\mainr}$ by imposing the relevant nonnegativity constraints \eqref{eq:basicmupos} and \eqref{eq:basicxipos}:

 Using the \cref{def:Polar} of the polar cone, this is equivalent to